Virtual Family-Friendly Activities in Charlotte

 Missing the great outdoors?
 The Carolina Raptor Center, an environmental center dedicated to the conservation of birds of prey, is bringing nature to you through its Avian Home Adventures video series.
 Tune in on Facebook to watch everything from a barred owl nesting rescue to painting with vultures.
 You can also watch ospreys Reuben and Cherise through a live nest cam on the North Carolina Wildlife Federation’s website.

-As summer approaches, so does the desire to run freely around a nearby amusement park like Carowinds.
+When was the last time you ran freely around a nearby amusement park like Carowinds?
 While the park is closed, your family can still experience the thrill of the rides and visit the park via virtual tours.
 Head over to the Thrill Zone to ride the Fury 365 with a point-of-view that you control, take a virtual spin at Carousel Park or virtually ride the Ricochet at the Carolina Boardwalk.

 Carowinds’ Air Time Blog also hosts activities that can be enjoyed from home like crossword puzzles, coloring pages, lessons with the Peanuts Gang, recipes for the whole family or prompts to help you create your own amusement park.